jiayuanshi/Electronics-Ecommerce-Funnel-Analysis/README.md

 - **Missing Records**: There are roughly 236k (26%) of instances with `category_id` but without `category_code`.
 This discrepancy indicates missing data or data entry errors with previous steps while joining with relational databases.
 - **Product Categories Selection**: Due to our goal of exploring electronics related products only and with consideration of data integrety, the categories successfully passed the quality check are `accessories`, `appliances`,  `computers`, and `electronics`.
 - **Brand**: Ambiguity exists in the `brand` variable—it's unclear if `nan` is referring to NaN (None value) or a brand name.

+See the notebook for data cleaning, visualization, and analysis in the [Python Notebook]()